 - Who inspires you?

 - What style of art did you begin with?

 - What path did you take to get to where you are now?

 - Where do you get your supplies?

-Now that you have your list of ideas on your calendar it is time to write your thoughts down.
-There is a structure that you will want to follow for all of your posts.
+Now that you have your list of ideas on your calendar it is time to start writing.

 Images – are important to help make your posts more intriguing and will produce more engagement on your posts.